aesmail/android-motion-query/README.md

 end
 ```

-Please check the `example` folder for the complete calculator app code.
+Please check the `examples` folder for the complete calculator code in addition to other demo apps.

 ## Todo List